2022 Italian referendum

 A five-part abrogative referendum was held in Italy on 12 June 2022.
-Voters were asked to decide on the repeal of five articles or decrees relating to the functioning of the Italian judicial system.
-Each of the five questions was submitted by nine Italian regions, all governed by the centre-right coalition.
+Voters were asked to decide on the repeal of five articles or decrees relating to the functions of the Italian judicial system.
+Each of the five questions were submitted by nine Italian regions, all governed by the centre-right coalition.

 The 2022 Italian local elections were held on the same day.

 Procedure

 Article 75 of the Constitution of Italy provides the possibility to hold a referendum to abolish a law or part of it.
-According to the law 352/70, the request for a referendum must come either from 500,000 signatures or from the approval of the resolutions voted by at least five regional councils.
-The signatures must be collected on special forms with the object of the referendum on it and they must be authenticated by a public officer.
+According to the law 352/70, the request for a referendum must either come from 500,000 signatures or the approval of the resolutions voted by at least five regional councils.
+The signatures must be collected on special forms with the object of the referendum on it, and they must be authenticated by a public officer.
 All Italian citizens who are able to vote can sign a referendum.
-Starting from August 2021, it is possible to collect signatures by using a digital ID too.
+Since August 2021, it is possible to collect signatures by using a digital ID too.

 The signatures or the resolutions must be filed by 30 September of each year at the Central Office for the referendum at the Court of Cassation.
-The filing of the signatures cannot take place in the year prior to a general election and in the six months following the election, in order to avoid any overlapping between the referendum and the general election.
-The Central Office must evaluate by 15 December the compliance of the rules of the proposed referendum according to the previous prerequisite, by checking the validity of each signature collected or if the law the referendum intend to abolish is still in force.
+The filing cannot take place in the year prior to a general election and in the six months following the election in order to avoid any overlapping.
+The Central Office must evaluate by 15 December the compliance of the rules of the proposed referendum according to the previous prerequisite by checking the validity of each signature collected or if the law the referendum intend to abolish is still in force.

 Following the approval of the prerequisite of the proposed referendum, the Constitutional Court must set the date of the deliberation in the Council Chamber no later than 20 January of the following year, and it must appoint a Judge Rapporteur.
-The Constitutional Court, after the meeting in the Council Chamber, must pronounce if the requested referendum is allowed or rejected.
-According to the second paragraph of Article 75 of the Constitution, referendum having as their object taxes, the State budget, amnesty and the international treaties cannot take place.
+The Constitutional Court, after the meeting in the Council Chamber, must pronounce if the requested referendum is ratified or rejected.
+According to the second paragraph of Article 75, the referendum as their object taxes, the State budget, amnesty and the international treaties, cannot take place.
 If a referendum is allowed, the President of the Republic sets the date for the referendum, which must take place in a date between 15 April and 15 June.
-A referendum, in order to be valid, must be voted by at least 50% + 1 of the people entitled to vote, and it must be approved by the 50% + 1 of the voters.
+A referendum, in order to be valid, must be voted by at least 50% and 1 of the people entitled to vote, and it must be approved by the 50% and 1 of the voters.